opendesk/design-playground/readme.md

 Thus a different DXF reader will have to be built for each designer.
 I have started with AtFAB because they have a simple format.
-The only issue with their method is that there is no indication that a polyline is a hole inside another polyline, so I am having t identify these manually.
+The only issue with their method is that there is no indication that a polyline is a hole inside another polyline, so I am having to identify these manually.

 2015-06-24 ~ Theo